BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 ### RTS 1A

 **RTS requirement 1A**

 Where customers hold a credit or debit balance, the pages or screens used for gambling and to move money into and out of accounts must display the customer’s current account balance, in the currency of their account (eg dollars, euros or pounds sterling), whenever that customer is logged in.
 Where it is not practical to display current balance from gambling screens then easily accessible links to this information must be provided.
 **RTS implementation guidance 1A**

 a.
 Gambling pages and screens include virtual game pages, sports betting coupons, poker and other virtual gaming ‘tables’.

 b.
 For telephone betting this information is to be delivered at the customer’s request by the customer service agent or automated response system

 > **Implementation**

-1. The Customer is able to view balance on the navigation bar at all times
+a.
+The Customer is able to view balance on the navigation bar at all times
-2. The Customer is able to access "Cashier History" to view previous account transactions
+b.
+The Customer is able to access "Cashier History" to view previous account transactions
-3. The Customer is able to access "Completed Games" to view a listing of all previous games.

 ### RTS 1B